-You’ve recently written a book The Clinician’s Guide to Forensic Music Therapy – what do you hope this will achieve?
+You’ve recently written a book The Clinician’s Guide to Forensic Music Therapy – What do you hope this will achieve?

 Treating these patients is challenging, requires enormous commitment, dedication and resilience on the part of all members of the care team, and yet it can be extraordinarily rewarding.
 The motivation of myself and my co-author in writing The Clinician’s Guide to Forensic Music Therapy has been to encourage future generations to build on what has already been done, by learning from what, to date, is recognised as acceptable to patients and stakeholders.
 The two treatment manuals were painstakingly and systematically developed, so that future music therapists can safely conduct their forensic clinical practice starting from the best available clinical evidence to date.

 With the development of functional magnetic resonance imaging scanning, our knowledge of the brain has increased and there is a changing attitude in mental health towards the hope of recovery.
-Through this understanding of the plasticity of the brain, some conditions that were previously considered ‘untreatable’ might improve and adapt to injury, thereby leading to the instillation of hope and recovery.
+Through this understanding of the plasticity of the brain, some conditions that were previously considered ‘untreatable’ might improve and adapt to injury, thereby leading to the installation of hope and recovery.
 Laurien and I are the only two music therapy researchers who have developed and tested models of forensic music therapy that are specific for the treatment of offenders.
 We would like music therapists to use the manuals and all the advice all the tools that we have provided because vulnerable adults who are incarcerated have limited choice.
-In our research projects they consented to participate in our ethically approved research – this is very different to being the unwilling subjects of ‘experiments’ in areas of the world where human rights may not be so rigorously upheld.
+In our research projects, they consented to participate in our ethically approved research – this is very different to being the unwilling subjects of ‘experiments’ in areas of the world where human rights may not be so rigorously upheld.
 I hope that I may be actively involved in mentoring and supporting the next generation of music therapists to develop their own research.

 What sort of patients do you now work with in private practice?

 In my private practice, I specialise in Cognitive Analytic Therapy, to which I integrate aspects from my research findings as well as creative processes.
-I have successfully treated people with generalised and social anxieties and depression; young men and girls from the age of 16 who have suffered physical or sexual abuse and who may have self harmed; busy mums and businessmen who often have a tough time as they are stressed in juggling both family and work commitments.
+I have successfully treated people with generalised and social anxieties and depression; young men and girls from the age of 16 who have suffered physical or sexual abuse and who may have self-harmed; busy mums and businessmen who often have a tough time as they are stressed in juggling both family and work commitments.

 I provide services for charitable funding organisations such as the Royal Society of Musicians, Help Musicians UK and Equity Charitable Trust who assess financial means of applicants and provide funding so that I can treat performing artists.
 I understand their difficulties because I have been there myself.